shivamsaurabh25/ai-song-suggester/README.md

 # 🎶 AI-Powered Instagram Song Suggester

-Upload a photo → Gemini AI detects the vibe → You get YouTube songs that match your mood, in your language.
+Upload a photo → Gemini AI detects the vibe → You get Spotify songs that match your mood, in your language.

-This app uses Google Gemini to analyze your image and generate a YouTube search query.
-It then uses YouTube API to fetch 5 songs that match the mood or vibe.
+This app uses **Google Gemini** to analyze your image and generate a mood-based search query.
+It then uses a **custom backend API** to fetch 5 Spotify songs that match the vibe.

 > 👨‍💻 Made with 💙 using React + Tailwind CSS